Which are the Top 10 Longest Rivers in India?

 The Top Ten Longest Rivers of India are:

-River Ganga with a length of 2525 km is the longest river of India as it flows entirely through the mainland.
+1) The Ganges: River Ganga with a length of 2525 km is the longest river of India as it flows entirely through the mainland.
 It originates from the Gangotri Glacier.
 The left bank tributaries of River Ganga are Ramganga, Garra, Gomti, Gharghara, Gandak, Burhi Gandak, Koshi, and Mahananda and the right bank tributaries are Yamuna, Tamsa, Son, Punpun, Kiul, Karmanasa and Chandan.
 The river discharges its water into the Bay of Bengal.

-Indus is the longest river in terms of the distance it covers i.e. 2900 km.
+2) River Indus: Indus is the longest river in terms of the distance it covers i.e. 2900 km.
 But a major portion of the river flows through present-day Pakistan.
 The source of the river is the Northern slopes of the Kailash range in Tibet near Manasarovar.
 The left bank tributaries of Indus are Zanskar, Suru, Soan, Jhelum, Chenab and Luni.
 The right bank tributaries are Shyok, Hunza, Gilgit, Gomal and Zhob.
 Indus drains its water into the Arabian Sea.

-The source of the 1312 km-long River Narmada is the Amarkantak Peak in Madhya Pradesh.
+7) Narmada: The source of the 1312 km-long River Narmada is the Amarkantak Peak in Madhya Pradesh.
 Left bank tributaries of Narmada are Burhner, Banjar, Sher and Karjan.
 The right bank tributaries are Hiran, Tendoni, and Choral.
 It discharges its water into the Arabian Sea.

-India and her rivers are integral to one another.
+Note: India and its rivers are integral to one another.
 They comprise the lifeline of the country as because of them the land remains fertile and suitable for agriculture.
 We also owe our industrial development to our rivers.
 The top ten longest rivers are often worshipped as goddesses by the people of India.